 Meaning: A qualm, a pang of guilt or doubt about a course of action, an uneasiness of conscience.

-Notes: You may be surprised to discover that scruples has a singular, it is so seldom used.
-You will be familiar with all the derivational relatives it has.
+Notes: You may be surprised to discover that scruples has a singular, since it is so seldom used.
+You will be familiar with all its derivational relatives.
 Aside from its use as a verb meaning "to have moral reservations", as to not scruple to mislead the public, it offers two adjectives: scrupulous and scrupleless "without scruples".
-Both may be pressed in to adverbial service by adding -ly.
+Both may be pressed into adverbial service by adding -ly.

 In Play: The careful speaker will distinguish those situations calling for this word in the singular from those demanding it in the plural: "Helen Highwater has no scruple against presenting herself as a psychologist even though her degree is in business."
 The same speaker would also be attracted to the verbal abilities of today's word: "I think I would scruple to hide my report card from my parents—though the temptation is certainly there."